Trabectedin (Yondelis ®)

 Trabectedin can cause changes to the lungs.
-Always tell your doctor if you develop wheezing, a cough, a fever or feel breathless.
+Always tell your doctor if you develop wheezing, a cough, a fever or breathlessness.
 You should also let them know if any existing breathing problems get worse.
 If necessary, they can arrange for you to have tests to check your lungs.

 Muscle pain and weakness

 You may get pain in your joints or muscles for a few days after chemotherapy.
 Tell your doctor if this happens so they can prescribe painkillers.
 Let them know if the pain does not get better.
 Try to get plenty of rest.
 Taking regular warm baths may help.